 Derisa is also a first-generation student who earned her Bachelor of Arts in English Language and Literature from Brenau University, a Master of Science in Administrative Leadership for Higher Education from the University of Wisconsin - Milwaukee, and is currently working on a Doctor of Philosophy in Education with an emphasis on institutional effectiveness from North Dakota State University.
 Her work and research centers on enhancing higher education environments to foster a better sense of belonging for individuals from historically marginalized groups, and transforming practical approaches to BIPOC student support.
 Derisa’s other professional interests include bridging the K-12 to college gap for first-generation and low-income students, first-generation parent education and support, curriculum-based intercultural learning models, and immersive programming experiences.

-Janae Due (They/Them) is the Assistant Director of the Anderson Freeman Resource Center.
-They support and creates programming for queer and/or transgender students, along with advocating for other students and programs that are a part of the AFC community.
+Janae Due (They/Them) is the inaugural Director of the Prism Center for Queer and Trans Life, and formerly the Assistant Director of the AFC focusing on LGBTQIA+ student support.
+Their work at the AFC is in transition this year as they prepare for the much-anticipated opening of the college’s LGBTQIA+ student center in the spring.
+They support and create programming for queer and/or transgender students, along with advocating for other students and programs that are a part of the AFC community.
 Janae values storytelling and personal connection and uses their lived experiences as a fat, queer, disabled, Black person to help others explore topics around privilege, identity, oppression, and marginalization.
-They believe that people should strive to be their best selves on their own terms, and helps students work towards reaching their full potential by dismantling toxic perfectionism and promoting radical approaches to wellbeing.
+They believe that people should strive to be their best selves on their own terms, and help students work towards reaching their full potential by dismantling toxic perfectionism and promoting radical approaches to wellbeing.

-Bruno Coelho (he/him) is the MILC Coordinator at the AFC.
+Bruno Coelho (he/him) is the Middlebury Intercultural Leaders Coalition (MILC) Coordinator

-Isabela Bahardozadeh (she/her) is the AFC Fellow for Women of Color Initiatives.
+Julissa Rojas (she/her) is the Fellow for Women of Color Initiatives